neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

     will never be directly available from the web.
   Public
     Contains public resources for the package.
-All files in this directory will be mirrored into FLOW3's *Web* directory by the Resource Manager (and therefore become accessible from the web).
+All files in this directory will be mirrored into TYPO3 Flow's *Web* directory by the Resource Manager (and therefore become accessible from the web).

   Although it is up to the package author to name the directories, we suggest the